chung-leong/zigar/README.md

 ## Versioning

 The major and minor version numbers of Zigar correspond to the version of the Zig compiler it's designed for.
-The current version is 0.11.1.
-It works with Zig 0.11.0.
+The current version is 0.12.0.
+It works with Zig 0.12.0.

-Due to the long development period of 0.11.1, support for Zig 0.12.0 has also been baked in.
-A version specific to Zig 0.12.0, without the backward-compatbility code, will be released in the near future.
+If you need to use the 0.11.0 Zig compiler, choose version 0.11.2 instead.
+It supports both Zig 0.11.0 and 0.12.0.

 ## Technical support